 Hopping from gig to gig and can't bring your console with you?
 Doing the lighting in a venue whose desk has seen better days?
 That's where ETCnomad™ control comes in.
 Small enough to fit on your keychain, ETCnomad plugs into your computer and opens up the power of both Cobalt® and Eos®/Element™ software, so you can program and run shows anywhere.

-It can serve as a primary controller, a backup or a client device - or work offline entirely - operating on either a PC platform running Microsoft Windows® 7 or higher or natively on a Mac (Intel processor) running Mavericks or later.
+It can serve as a primary controller, a backup or a client device - or work offline entirely - operating on either a PC platform running Microsoft Windows® 7 or higher or natively on a Mac running El Capitan (v10.11) or later.

 When you use it as a primary or backup, the system output is determined by the device with the lowest output configuration.
 When it's connected as a client, the output capacity of ETCnomad is ignored.

 When you use ETCnomad as a primary or backup, the system output is determined by the output count of the server device.
 Only the number of outputs purchased will be backed up in case of a failover.
 When it's connected as a client, ETCnomad's output capacity is ignored.

 ETCnomad's functionality comes from the application in use.
 To find out what features are supported and to see user-interface descriptions, check out the Cobalt, Eos-family and Element documentation.

 Afraid your computer will get roughed up or go missing during a busy programming schedule?
 ETCnomad Puck is your answer.
 It offers all the flexibility and capabilities of ETCnomad, but comes in a secure mini-computer that only allows ETC applications to be installed.
 That means you can get your work done without worrying about security risks.